MisterTarock/Ultracar/README.md

 model.add(Lambda(lambda x: x/127.5-1.0, input_shape=INPUT_SHAPE))

 # Then, we add 5 convolution layers.
-The idea behind this layers is to
+The idea behind these layers is to
 # "kernelize" the image.
 It will separate an image in a multiple set of
 # smaller images, in order to facilitate feature recognition.
 # for the parameters of the layers we took the one described in the paper.